What is a deductible? Get the answer to one of life's most perplexing questions.

 Why deductibles?

-The main point of insurance is protecting you from forking out massive amounts of moolah due to a catastrophic event.
+The main point of insurance is protecting you from pay tons of money due to a catastrophic event.
 If your insurance company covered every little proverbial hangnail, it would make this larger purpose impossible—that’s where the deductible comes in.

 Another reason insurance companies charge a deductible?
 To give you some skin in the game.
-Their reasoning goes something like this: knowing you’ll be paying for some of the costs yourself might make you more apt to stay on top of your health and save everyone some coin in the process.
-Nice.
+Their reasoning goes something like this: knowing you’ll be paying for some of the costs yourself might motivate you to stay on top of your health and save everyone some money in the process.

 Why do insurance companies have deductibles? - Investopedia